This Tzatziki is a Greek yogurt dip that is tangy, fresh and delicious. It’s the refreshingly perfect summer cucumber dip in hot weather.

 I make this tzatziki recipe less calorific by using 0% fat yogurt, but this is a matter of preference.
 Just be sure to stick to unsweetened Greek yogurt, rather than any sweetened natural yogurt.

 Breaking the rules here but trust me, 1 raw, minced clove just adds a little garlicky kick that is subtle but effective.

-Add the mint to Tzatziki and then mix together after seasoning with lots of salt and a pinch of black pepper.
+4. Add the mint to Tzatziki and then mix together after seasoning with lots of salt and a pinch of black pepper (Image 4).

-Now your Tzatziki is ready to serve.
-You can add a drizzle of extra virgin olive oil and serve with some toasted flat breads and dig in!
+6. You can add a drizzle of extra virgin olive oil and serve with some toasted flat breads and dig in!
+(Image 6).